 - To provide subsidies for state-subsidized individual health coverage plans purchased by qualified low-income individuals who are not eligible for the premium tax credit or public assistance health care programs;

-- To pay the actual administrative costs of the enterprise and the division of insurance for implementing and administering the bill, limited to 3% of the enterprise's revenues; and
+- To pay the actual administrative costs of the enterprise and the division of insurance for implementing and administering the act, limited to 3% of the enterprise's revenues; and

 - To pay the costs for consumer enrollment, outreach, and education activities regarding health care coverage.

-The enterprise is governed by a 9-member board composed of the executive director of the Colorado health benefit exchange and the commissioner of insurance or their designees and 7 members appointed by the governor and representing various aspect of the health care industry and health care consumers.
+The enterprise is governed by an 11-member board composed of the executive director of the Colorado health benefit exchange and the commissioner of insurance or their designees and 9 members appointed by the governor and representing various aspect of the health care industry and health care consumers.

-With regard to the reinsurance program and enterprise established pursuant to House Bill 19-1168, the bill:
+With regard to the Colorado reinsurance program and enterprise, the act:

 - Incorporates the reinsurance program enterprise within the health insurance affordability enterprise;